yym68686/uni-api/README.md

 3. lottery: Draw round-robin load balancing, randomly request the channel of the model with user requests according to the weight set in the configuration file api_keys.(api).model.

 4. round_robin: Round-robin load balancing, requests the channel that owns the model requested by the user according to the configuration order in the configuration file api_keys.(api).model.
 You can check the previous question on how to set the priority of channels.

+5. smart_round_robin: Intelligent success rate scheduling.
+This is an advanced scheduling algorithm designed for channels with a large number of API Keys (hundreds, thousands, or even tens of thousands).
+Its core mechanism is:
+    - **Sorting based on historical success rate**: The algorithm dynamically sorts API Keys based on their actual request success rate over the past 72 hours.
+    - **Intelligent grouping and load balancing**: To prevent traffic from always concentrating on a few "optimal" keys, the algorithm intelligently divides all keys (including unused ones) into several groups.
+It distributes the keys with the highest success rates to the beginning of each group, the next highest to the second position, and so on.
+This ensures that the load is evenly distributed among different tiers of keys and also guarantees that new or historically underperforming keys have a chance to be tried (exploration).
+    - **Periodic automatic updates**: After all keys in a channel have been polled once, the system automatically triggers a re-sorting, pulling the latest success rate data from the database to generate a new, more optimal key sequence.
+The update frequency is adaptive: the larger the key pool and the lower the request volume, the longer the update cycle; and vice versa.
+    - **Applicable scenarios**: It is highly recommended for users with a large number of API Keys to enable this algorithm to maximize the utilization of the key pool and the success rate of requests.

 - How should the base_url be filled in correctly?